ppy/osu-wiki/news/2024/2024-11-04-resurrection-cup-2024-results.md

 ![](/wiki/shared/news/2024-11-04-resurrection-cup-2024-results/hoaq-and-[boy]dalat.jpg)

-[Hoaq](https://osu.ppy.sh/users/7696512) and [[Boy]DaLat](https://osu.ppy.sh/users/8266808) went above and beyond with their immersive and captivating stream overlay.
+::Hoaq::{ user-id=7696512 } and [[Boy]DaLat](https://osu.ppy.sh/users/8266808) went above and beyond with their immersive and captivating stream overlay.
 The recognisable and distinctive design elevated the viewing experience and helped to distinguish ResCup from the more conventional overlays.

 ---